BIG HEAD

 Maintains nervous function

-Reduces nervous behaviour in some horses
+Reduces nervous behavior in some horses

 Relaxes nerve impulses